- How are English and Mandarin curriculum introduced to students at College Park and at Bayside Academy?

 The professional development needs are identified by the teachers, including curriculum development for expansion of the Mandarin immersion program to all students in the 5th grade this year (completing a full K-5 Mandarin immersion curriculum at College Park) and coaching for some of the Mandarin teachers, again as identified and requested from within the school.

-How does Friends of Mandarin Scholars differ from other fundraising efforts at College Park and Bayside STEM and in San Mateo Foster City School District?
+How does Friends of Mandarin Scholars differ from other fundraising efforts at College Park and Bayside Academy and in San Mateo Foster City School District?

 There are actually three major organizations that directly support students at College Park Elementary School and the district as a whole: